timvandermeij/mobile-radio-tomography/README.md

 We assume that you have setup a Raspberry Pi with Arch Linux ARM and that you have connected the HC-SR04 sensor.
 This tool must run on the Raspberry Pi.
 Start the tool with `sudo python2 distance_sensor.py` to receive continuous measurements from the distance sensor.
+Change the pin numbers for the trigger and echo pins in the code if you have used different pin numbers when connecting the HC-SR04 sensor to the Raspberry Pi.

 License
 =======